codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

         ii.  **index.js**: This file will contain the Javascript code for the extension.

     b.
-The **index.js** file has a simple example of how you can use the `Coach API <https://codio.github.io/client/codioIDE.coachBot.html>`_ to create your own assistant.
+The **index.js** file has boilerplate code of how you can use the `Coach API <https://codio.github.io/client/codioIDE.coachBot.html>`_ to create your own assistant.

 3. Edit the **metadata.json** file (rename the extension, choose **user_type**).
 Save and commit the changes to your branch.